klyp/klyp-cf7-to-hubspot/README.md

 https://en-au.wordpress.org/plugins/contact-form-7/

 ### Changes
+#### v1.0.10 - 2023.10.17
+Updated the way we push to hubspot
+Check if the submission is spam first
+Added custom error message from hubspot

 #### v1.0.9 - 2022.09.28
 Added Private api key option
 Updated url of forms to be private api key compatible